Leah Remini Claims Scientology Leader David Miscavige Ruthless In Rising To Power

 The Hollywood Reporter reports that the two alleged that Ron Hubbard’s wife, Mary Sue Hubbard, has also been among those cast aside over time by Miscavige.

-JB Brousseau, a 32-year-old former church member who once served as Ron Hubbard’s personal driver later charged he detected Miscavige putting his plan into motion even before Hubbard’s death in 1986.
+JB Brousseau, a 32-year-old former church member who once served as Ron Hubbard’s personal driver, later charged he detected Miscavige putting his plan into motion even before Hubbard’s death in 1986.

-“I observed him dismantling and putting himself gradually into a position where he was the senior most person, aside from LRH, and I saw Miscavige becoming more and more authoritative and more and more able to remove people, regardless of position,” said Brousseau, who left the church in 2010.
+“I observed him dismantling and putting himself gradually into a position where he was the seniormost person, aside from LRH, and I saw Miscavige becoming more and more authoritative and more and more able to remove people, regardless of position,” said Brousseau, who left the church in 2010.

 Later, former Scientology security chief Gary “Jackson” Morehead joined the episode to allege that he came to realize the security system he helped install for the church to keep people out was later being used to keep Scientology members inside and shielded from the world.